Dental Fillings North Augusta, SC

 How do I know if I need a filling?

 If you are experiencing discomfort in your teeth, you may be a good candidate for a filling.
 Teeth sensitivity is an effective indicator of decay or fracture.
-When you come in for an evaluation, Dr. Norton, Dr. Ross or Dr. DuBose direct you to the appropriate dental treatment for your situation.
+When you come in for an evaluation, Dr. Norton, Dr. Ross, Dr. DuBose or Dr. Olson direct you to the appropriate dental treatment for your situation.
 We typically recommend fillings as the best solution for restoring teeth that have severe tooth decay, cracks, chips and cavities.

 Imagine Smiling With the Radiance of a Beautiful Smile!

 Call Us Now to Find a Smile You'll Be Happy to Show Off!

 Cavity Prevention — What can I do to prevent the need for a filling?

 The best way to fight cavities and maintain healthy gums and teeth is to keep up on your daily habit of proper oral hygiene.
 Here are 5 ways to ward off tooth decay and prevent cavities: